 The Original Scene adjudication form has unique evaluation criteria due to the nature of the event.
-The entries are scored out of twenty-five (25) total points, divided as noted in the Criteria for Evaluation section.
+The entries are scored out of twenty-five (25) total points, divided as described in the Criteria for Evaluation section.

-DE DE ••••• :PERFORMA R: INAL SCENE TITLE orresponding with your rating for each criterion.
-Pro ional comments.
-Do not give oral feedback. vide constructive writt en fe edba ack o n thi All p Perfostude Perfo Time perfo Mate Stud ents' roles in the developm ormers should conclude by e begins with the first wo ormer's "thank you." erial must be an original wo lents should use discretion e memorized. eginning their performance; slate must include the studen tent of the scene, the school code, and the selection title of saying "thank you." ord or intentional movement after the slate and conclu- udes with the POOR FAIR СООВ EXCELLENT OUTSTANDING ACTING TRANSITIONS (2 POINTS) Slate is clear and contains all appropriate components.
-Transition into selection is clear and skillful.
-Final moment and transition to exit is smooth and cons z CHARACTERIZATION (5 POINTS) The performance is physically and emotionally believable.
-Commitment to character is clear and consistent.
-Choices and/or tactics toward an objective create a relator implied partner(s).
-CRITERIA FOR EVALUATION VOICE (4 POINTS) Vocal techniques support the character's emotions and Performer(s) employ(s) dynamic vocal skills (including expression, projection, articulation, intonation, pace, rh support) to enhance the delivery of the selection. but not limited to FOR E PHYSICALITY (4 POINTS) Gestures, facial expressions, blocking, and move strengthen communication of the character's situation a Movement and staging are appropriate to the selection and subtext.
-CRITERIA PLAYWRITING (5 POINTS) The elements of the scene work together to support the The structure of the scene is intentional and consiste framework for and enhances the dramatic action.
-The scene provides well-developed, dimensional obstacles, and dialogue that is consistent with the work ent; it provides a characters, clear EXECUTION (5 POINTS) Performers demonstrate sustained concentration and moment-to-moment choices.
-Integration of voice, body, and acting techniques develops relationships and communicates the story of to the writing provides a satisfying story structure, characters, and authentic dialogue that enhances the actions. establishes and the selection. well-developed то TAL SCORE /25
+MTA MISSISSIPPI THEATRE ASSO SECONDARY INDIVIDUAL EVENT ORIGINAL PERFORMANCE CA S FESTIVAL TEGORY SC NAL ENE PERF ORMERS' NAMES · сно DOL: PERFO RMANCE NUMBE R: ORIG INAL SCENE TITLE E: form.
+L Genera • All p Jse the reverse for additi I Requirements for Perfo erformance events must be writt en fee edba ack o n this stud • Perf • Time perf • Mate • Stud ents' roles in the developm ormers should conclude by e begins with the first wo ormer's "thank you." erial must be an original wo lents should use discretion ent of the scene, the school code, and the selecti saying "thank you." rd or intentional movement after the slate and on title. concludes with the POOR FAIR GOOD EXCELLENT OUTSTANDING ACTING TRANSITIONS (2 POINTS) Slate is clear and contains all appropriate comp Transition into selection is clear and skillful.
+Final moment and transition to exit is smooth an CRITERIA FOR EVALUATION CHARACTERIZATION (5 POINTS) The performance is physically and emotionally be Commitment to character is clear and consisten Choices and/or tactics toward an objective creat or implied partner(s). t.
+VOICE (4 POINTS) Vocal techniques support the character's emotic Performer(s) employ(s) dynamic vocal skills (interpression, projection, articulation, intonation, p support) to enhance the delivery of the selection cluding but not limited to pace, rhythm, and breath PHYSICALITY (4 POINTS) Gestures, facial expressions, blocking, and strengthen communication of the character's site Movement and staging are appropriate to the set uation and subtext.
+PLAYWRITING (5 POINTS) The elements of the scene work together to sup The structure of the scene is intentional and a framework for and enhances the dramatic action The scene provides well-developed, dimens obstacles, and dialogue that is consistent with the scene way of the scene way of the scene well and the scene way of the scene way of consistent; it provides a n. ional characters, clear EXECUTION (5 POINTS) Performers demonstrate sustained concentrat moment-to-moment choices.
+Integration of voice, body, and acting techn develops relationships and communicates the si The writing provides a satisfying story st characters, and authentic dialogue that enhance niques establishes and tory of the selection. ructure, well-developed TOTAL SCORE /25 EVEN TTIME: 5:00 PERFORMANCE TIME: DEDUCTIONS: